scalp42/site-iancooper/posts/clipboard-access-in-javascript.md

 </style>
 <div id="clipboard"></div>

 _The above code is available [in this gist](https://gist.github.com/42eafd1b00a18c824b97).
 Feel free to use it as you'd like!
-Please keep in mind, though, that code samples are provided as-is and with no guarantees by myself or my employer.
+Please keep in mind, though, that code samples are provided as-is and with no guarantees by myself or my employer._

 <script type="text/javascript" src="/scripts/imgclip.js"></script>
-<div id="clipboard"></div>